A New Approach to General Education and Integrative Learning at City University of Hong Kong

 The changes at City U are part of a larger overhaul of the secondary and postsecondary education systems in the Hong Kong Special Administrative region.
 Until 2000, secondary education for most Hong Kong students lasted five years, until the age of 16.
 The top third of students, as determined by city-wide exams, were eligible to attend two more years of secondary education, and students from the top half of that class were eligible to attend one of Hong Kong’s eight public universities.
 Under the new “3+3+4” system, Hong Kong universities will continue to accept only the top 18 percent of students, but all students will receive three years of junior secondary education and three more years of senior secondary education, and the university curriculum has been expanded to four years.

-This additional year of university will be devoted to providing more integrated general education.
+This additional year of university will be devoted to providing a more integrated general education.
 The change aligns Hong Kong’s universities with the educational systems in mainland China, the United States, and much of Europe.
-But the focus on general education and other curricular changes in Hong Kong are spurred by more particular concerns of the region’s business leaders, says Paul Hanstedt, a professor of English at Roanoke University and one of several Fulbright scholars who have advised the Hong Kong universities on general education.
+But the focus on general education and other curricular changes in Hong Kong are spurred by more particular concerns of the region’s business leaders, says Paul Hanstedt, a professor of English at Roanoke University and one of several Fulbright scholars who have advised the Hong Kong universities on general education development.
 Employers acknowledged that Hong Kong university graduates were very technically adept and knowledgeable in their fields, but they complained that many graduates were unable to adapt to new situations and apply their skills to unexpected problems, Hanstedt says.

 A New Curriculum